sozu-proxy/sozu/doc/design_motivation.md

 ### Security

-Since sōzu will likely see the traffic for a lot of client connections, and the private keys to their TLS certificates, it should be safe enough to protect its memory.
+Since sōzu will likely see the traffic from a lot of client connections, and the private keys to their TLS certificates, it should be safe enough to protect its memory.

-To that end we chose Rust for its memory safety features.
+To that end, we chose Rust for its memory safety features.

 ### Predictability

 Sōzu should have a very predictable behaviour in its memory usage and its latency.
 Any irregularity should be observed and removed.

-It drove various decision:
+It drove various decisions:
 - Rust allowed us to avoid garbage collection pauses
-- memory and object pooling to avoid some allocations in the hot path
+- preallocations and pooling to avoid some allocations in the hot path
 - single threaded, shared nothing architecture to avoid synchronization between cores

 ### The configuration intelligence should be in tools, not inside sōzu